f4bio/speakerbot/README.md

 - `!play` - Queues/Plays Youtube link, or searches Youtube and picks the first result
 - `!skip` - Skips current track
-- `!stops` - Stops playing and clears queue
+- `!stop` - Stops playing and clears queue
 - `!help` - Sends a message in text channel with the above commands

 ## Installation